SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Introduction

 \section{Introduction}

 Poster design is a cornerstone of visual communication in advertising, film, events, and social media.
 A key requirement in professional workflows is the ability to rapidly revise textual content—changing slogans, brand names, dates, or multilingual captions—while preserving the original visual harmony, typographic identity, and aesthetic intent.
-This demands not only accurate character rendering but also fine-grained control over font families, and stylistic nuances, especially when handling complex scripts such as handwritten text.
+This demands not only accurate character rendering but also fine-grained control over font families and stylistic nuances, especially when handling complex scripts such as handwritten text.

-Although modern diffusion-based image editing models (e.g., FLUX~\cite{flux2024, labs2025flux1kontextflowmatching}, Qwen-image~\cite{wu2025qwenimagetechnicalreport}, Seedream4.0~\cite{seedream2025seedream}) have achieved impressive results in general-purpose image manipulation, they remain fundamentally limited in their ability to perform fine-grained, font-aware text editing.
-These models are able to incorporate reference font text as a visual context, however they often fail to edit the textual content correctly or accurately transplant the reference typography into the target location.
+Although modern diffusion-based image editing models (e.g., FLUX~\cite{flux2024, labs2025flux1kontextflowmatching}, Qwen-image~\cite{wu2025qwenimagetechnicalreport}, Seedream~4.0~\cite{seedream2025}) have achieved impressive results in general-purpose image manipulation, they remain fundamentally limited in their ability to perform fine-grained, font-aware text editing.
+These models can incorporate reference glyphs as visual context, but they often fail to correctly edit the textual content or accurately transplant the reference typography into the target region.
 As a result, either the semantic content is corrupted, or the generated text does not faithfully align with the desired position and layout—undermining the typographic precision essential for professional design.
 This limitation highlights a critical gap between current AI-based editing tools and the fine-grained control demanded by real-world design workflows.

 Concurrently, another line of research has focused on developing specialized text editing approaches to address the challenge of accurate visual text generation.
 Models such as FLUX-Text~\cite{lan2025flux} and TextFLUX~\cite{xie2025textflux} inject explicit visual priors (e.g., rendered text content, positional masks) into powerful DiT backbones.
-Despite their effectiveness in spelling correctness, a critical drawback remains: they lack a mechanism to accept an arbitrary font style, extracted from a visual patch provided by the user.
-Consequently, they offer no fine-grained control over the output typography, unable to guarantee that the edited text will precisely mimic the font style of a given reference, which is a paramount requirement in professional design workflows like poster editing.
+Despite their effectiveness in spelling correctness, a critical drawback remains: they lack a mechanism to accept an arbitrary font style extracted from a user-provided visual patch.
+Consequently, they offer no fine-grained control over the output typography and cannot guarantee that the edited text will precisely mimic a given reference font—a paramount requirement in professional workflows such as poster design.